-According to Israel's Compulsory Education Law71, the State is obligated to provide every child in Israel with an education.
+According to Israel's Compulsory Education Law67, the State is obligated to provide every child in Israel with an education.
 At the time the law was enacted, a compulsory study period was set for grades 1-8 (elementary school).
 Over the years, the period has been gradually extended to its current state - from the age of 3 until the end of the twelfth grade.
-Currently there are 10 elementary schools which have been established in seven unrecognized villages in the Negev-Nagab.
+Currently there are 10 elementary schools which have been established in seven unrecognized villages in the Negev-Naqab.
 This has been made possible through a planning program for such special cases aims to enable the establishment of portable structures for Schools, Health clinics and Mother and Child clinics (Plan 4/14/40).
-The establishment of those buildings are approved through a special procedure.72 In all the other villages children are bussed to schools, while in other villages and towns it can be a very long drive with private cars.
+The establishment of those buildings are approved through a special procedure.68